Guaranteed Trajectory Tracking under Learned Dynamics with Contraction Metrics and Disturbance Estimation: Preliminaries and Problem Setting

-We would like to learn the uncertain function $d(x)$ using model learning tools, while providing guaranteed trajectory tracking performance throughout the learning phase. {\it The performance guarantees provided by the proposed framework are agnostic to the model learning tools used}.
-As a demonstration purpose, we choose to use DNNs, due to their significant potential in dynamics learning attributed to their expressive power and the fact that they have been rarely explored for dynamics learning in the presence of safety and/or performance guarantees.
-Denoting the DNN-learned function as $\hat d(x)$ and the model error as $\tilde d(x) \trieq d(x) - \hat d(x)$, the actual dynamics \eqref{eq:dynamics} can be rewritten as
+Given a collection of data points $\{(x_i,d_i)\}_{i=1}^N$ with $N$ denoting the number of data points, the uncertain function $d(x)$ can be learned using ML tools.
+As a demonstration purpose, we choose to use DNNs, due to their significant potential in dynamics learning attributed to their expressive power and the fact that they have been rarely explored for dynamics learning with safety and/or performance guarantees.
+Denoting the learned function as $\hat d(x)$ and the model error as $\tilde d(x) \trieq d(x) - \hat d(x)$, the actual dynamics \eqref{eq:dynamics} can be rewritten as

 where